 Here are the original cabinets with the dated hardware.

-I had Chris build this shelf over the washer and dryer to hide all of the tubes behind the machines.
+Chris built this waterfall shelf over the washer and dryer to hide all of the tubes behind the machines.
 It looks great and gives us a place to hold items like our loose money bowl and photos of the family.
 I used leftover black paint to match the rest of the space.

-For the countertop, I used black contact paper to modernize the workspace.
 This project took me a few hours one afternoon and it made such a difference!
-With crisp, white walls and a clean black countertop, the laundry room was really started to transform.
-Here is the countertop before I attached the contact paper.
+With crisp, white walls and a clean black countertop, the laundry room really looks different!

 - Wooden Knobs: $5